Loophole for quick payday from Social Security closed

 Quick payday loophole in Social Security

-Some people are creative when it comes to getting a quick payday.
+Some people are creative when it comes to getting a quick payday without going to payday loan places.
 One way some people figured out how to was the Social Security administration, according to USA Today.
 People can file for Social Security benefits at age 62, but they get reduced benefits as long as they receive them.
 The loophole was that a person could withdraw their application to receive benefits and refile for benefits at full retirement age.
 They would get the full benefit they were entitled to, only if they repaid the quick cash they had already received.
 Essentially, some very wealthy people were getting low interest loans, in fact no interest loans, from the government.

 Social Security Administration end scheme